 Share Alike=you may only make derivative works if you license them under the same Creative Commons licence terms.

-For an overview of our licences and links to the Commons Deed and Legal Code, check out this page. (link to ‘choose and apply and licence’)
+For an overview of our licences and links to the Commons Deed and Legal Code, check out our Licences Explained page.

 If you are using a work licensed under Creative Commons: